 The Waco is a 1/8 scale electric powered version of the YMF-5, designed by Jim Young.
 It features a scale structure with proper rib spacing and fuselage stringers.
 The power system is designed to slide out the nose for easy battery access.
 The traditional balsa and plywood construction features self jigging structures with the accuracy of laser cutting.
 The wing attachment uses a series of wire hooks and pockets in the wing ribs to make field setup up a snap.

 You can download the photo-illustrated construction manual from the "Instructions" tab.

 - Wing Span: 45"

 - Length: 33.5"

 - Wing Area: 553 sq in

 - Weight: 50-55 oz

 - Wing Loading: 13 oz/sq ft

 - Recommended Motors: Scorpion 3020-16

 - Recommended Battery: 3S 3300mAhr LiPo

 - Balsa and plywood construction

-- 10 Sheets of laser cut balsa and plywood parts
+- 12 Sheets of laser cut balsa and plywood parts

-- Full size plans
+- Full size printed plans

 - Photo illustrated construction manual (via download)